Trump Org scraps plans for 2 hotel chains, blaming politics

 But the avalanche of deals never materialized, as was the case for its budget-priced American Idea, which was launched a few months later at a party at the Trump Tower in New York.

-The only developer willing to strike a deal was Chawla Hotels of Mississippi.
-It planned to open as many as four hotels in the state — but now that is off, too.
+The only developer willing to strike a deal was Chawla Hotels of Mississippi, which planned to open as many as four hotels in the state — but now that is off, too.

 “In today’s politically charged environment,” hotel consultant Lee Hunter told The Associated Press recently, “everyone is cautious.”